-Figure 12 shows one of these functions in progress in the down stairs function hall.
+Figure 12 shows one of these functions in progress in what may be the down stairs function hall of the George S. Grimley Pavilion.
+Alternatively, this room may have been located within the Woollahra Golf Course Clubhouse.

 Figure 12: Rotary Club Dinner at the Woollahra Golf Club, 1945.
-This appear to be in the Grimley Pavilion.
+This appears to be in the George S. Grimley Pavilion.